 Jajangmyeon is a very popular noodle dish in Korea that is made with Chinese black bean paste (Chunjang), meat and veggies.
-Included in my post is my Gan-Jajangmyeon recipe which has a more concentrated and intense flavor.
 A great one-dish meal any time or any day of the week!

 The other story says that no one knows for certain who introduced it first but the dish came about because the Chinese immigrants who worked at the Incheon pier in the 1890’s needed something quick and cheap to eat.

-In 2012, I visited Incheon and also visited this Jajangmyeon museum and here are some pictures that I took.
+In 2012, I visited Incheon and also visited the Jajangmyeon museum and here are some pictures that I took.

 From top left to right: picture of Incheon Chinatown and tourists; the chef + delivery man sculpture in front of the museum; the inside of the most famous Jajangmyeon restaurant (feels like I was in a Chinese martial arts movie); antique steel carrier used for delivering Chinese food.

-I think in many ways, Jjajangmyeon is equivalent to America’s Pizza.
+I think in many ways, this noodle dish is equivalent to America’s Pizza.
 If you are up late working in the office or if you have friends over but not sure what to eat, then Koreans order this ultimate comforting dish.

 - 간짜장면 Gan-Jajangmyeon – more intense flavor because the sauce is condensed (just black bean paste and vegetables, little water) also more expensive